Movement Quality vs Quantity, and rethinking how we view Movement

 3. Influencing Vectors

-Posture, habits, old injuries, repetitive tasks, asymmetries.
+Posture, habits, old injuries, repetitive tasks and asymmetries.

 4. Movement Mechanics